Demi Rose Shares Peachy Pic In Thong Swimsuit

-Demi Rose shared a brand new Instagram photo today, and it has her fans buzzing.
+Demi Rose shared a brand new Instagram snap today, and it has her fans buzzing.
 The photo showed her wearing a black, thong-cut swimsuit while posing at the ocean.
 The post was geotagged in Bali.

 The update consisted of two pictures, with the first one showing her posing with her back to the camera.
-The black swimsuit was a one-piece, and had an off-the-shoulder cut.
+The black swimsuit was a one-piece and had an off-the-shoulder cut.
 The model accessorized with a gold chain belt, which consisted of three chains.
-She also wore a wide-brimmed, black hat which added drama to her look.
+She also wore a wide-brimmed black hat, which added drama to her look.

 Thanks to the angle of the shot, Demi’s bare booty was on full display.
-She glanced over her left shoulder at the camera, and gave a coy look with her lips parted.
+She glanced over her left shoulder at the camera and gave a coy look with her lips parted.
 She placed her left hand by her derriere, while placing her right hand on the brim of her hat.

 The photo elicited a ton of compliments for Rose, with plenty of people sending her their love.